datagen24/dshield-mcp/docs/api/markdown/tui.log_panel.md

 Log display panel for DShield MCP TUI.

-This module provides a terminal UI panel for displaying real-time logs, including filtering, searching, and log level management.
+This module provides a terminal UI panel for displaying real-time logs, including filtering, searching, and log level management with bounded buffer.

 ## LogFilterUpdate